 Teams are in general more than one, but fewer than ten people.
 The membership can constitute an entire department and may be cross-unit.

 Nominations may be made by staff or faculty members at any level but need to be approved by the team leader's department head.
 Nomination forms may be downloaded (PDF) or are available from the Staff and Family Programs office, 705 Broad Street.
-Award recipients will be selected by a committee appointed by the Executive Director for Work Environment in Human Resources.
-Nominations will be accepted until September 16, 2016.
+Award recipients will be selected by a committee appointed by the Assistant Vice President for Work Environment in Human Resources.
+Nominations will be accepted until September 15, 2017.

 Winning nominations will be bound with a letter of congratulations.
 Copies of all other nominations will be mailed to the nominee with a letter of congratulations.